Kampfkarren/selene/docs/src/usage/std.md

 ### last_updated

 A timestamp of when the standard library was last updated.
 This is used by the Roblox standard library generator to update when it gets too old.

+### last_selene_version

+A timestamp of the last selene version that generated this standard library.
+This is used by the Roblox standard library generator to update when it gets too old.

+### roblox_classes

+A map of every Roblox class and their properties, for [roblox_incorrect_roact_usage](../lints/roblox_incorrect_roact_usage.md).